Homechevron_rightSolutionschevron_rightHeat Pump Hot Water

 helpCan I replace my gas hot water with a heat pump?

 Absolutely.
-Heat pumps are the most common gas hot water replacement.
-We handle all the electrical work and can often use existing plumbing connections.
+Heat pumps are the most common gas hot water replacement as part of home electrification.
+The installer handles all electrical work and can often reuse existing plumbing connections.
+You may also be eligible for additional rebates for switching from gas.

 Typically 4-6 hours for a straightforward replacement.
-If significant plumbing or electrical work is needed (e.g., relocating the unit), it may take a full day.
+If significant plumbing or electrical work is needed (e.g. relocating the unit or upgrading the switchboard), it may take a full day.

 Upgrade to Heat Pump Hot Water